jamesthesnake/jamesthesnake.github.io/_posts/2024-07-19-windows-problem.md

-what many people of not taking is that why we are here: one simple reason: all eggs in one Microsoft PC basket why in one Microsoft PC basket?
+What many people of not taking is that why we are here: one simple reason: all eggs in one Microsoft PC basket why in one Microsoft PC basket?
 - most corporate desktop apps are developed for Windows ONLY